ironsheep/P2-FLASH-FS/THEOPS.md

 | 011/101/110 | **active** | one zero
 | 001/010/100/000 | canceled | two or three zeroes

+**NOTE1**: A life cycle field transitions from Inactive/formatted (no zero bits) to Active (1 zero bit) to canceled (2 or more 0 bits).

+**NOTE2**: When blocks are duplicated with the intent of the newer replacing the older then the active life cycle value transitions from 3 (011) -> 5 (101) -> 6 (110) -> 3 (011) -> ... forever.

-This is how we determine age of two block with identical Block IDs but the life-cycle bits are different.
+This is how we determine age of two blocks with identical Block IDs but the life-cycle bits are different.
 When we find these we want to finish the transaction by cancelling the older of the two blocks having these matching IDs.

 | two life-cycle values compared | age relationship
 | --- | --- |
-| 011 3 > 110 6 | new > old
+| 011 3 -> 110 6 | new > old (we wrapped from 6 back to 3)
-| 101 5 > 011 3 | new > old
+| 101 5 -> 011 3 | new > old
-| 110 6 > 101 5 | new > old
+| 110 6 -> 101 5 | new > old

 Blocks written to our flash filesystem are of the following formats: